Company Registration at CIPC, SARS, COID, CUSTOMS, CIDB & More

 This Company Registration Guide is for you if you’re looking for a step-by-step on how to apply for a legally registered new South African business without going to the CIPC offices.

-In this post, I’m going to walk you through all the practical steps of picking your company structure, making sure your Company name is available and how the online Company Registration process works.
+In this article, I’m going to walk you through all the practical steps of picking your company structure, making sure your Company name is available and how the online Company Registration process works.
 This Company Registration Guide will show you how to do this online without going to the CIPC’s physical offices.

 Your preferred Company Structure is the first consideration you need to make when you want to register a new business at the Companies and Intellectual Property Commission (CIPC).